Book of Hosea: A summary of Hosea's story

 First, Hosea was directed by God to marry a promiscuous woman of ill repute, and he did so.
 Marriage here symbolizes the covenantal relationship between God and Israel.
 However, Israel has been unfaithful to God by following other gods and breaking the commandments, which are the terms of the covenant; hence, Israel is symbolized by a harlot who violates the obligations of marriage to her husband.

 Second, Hosea and his wife, Gomer, have a son.
 God commands that the son be named Jezreel (יִזְרְעֵאל).
 This name refers to Jezreel Valley, in which much blood had been shed in Israel's history, especially by the kings of the Northern Kingdom.
 The naming of this son was to stand as a prophecy against the reigning house of the Northern Kingdom, that they would pay for that bloodshed.

 Third, the couple has a daughter.
 God commands that she be named Lo-ruhamah (לֹא־רֻחָמָה, 'unloved, or 'pitiful') to show Israel that, though God will still pity Judah, God will no longer pity Israel; its destruction is imminent.
-In the Christian New International Version, the omission of the word "him" leads to speculation about whether Lo-ruhamah was Hosea's daughter or one of Gomer's lovers.
+In the Christian New International Version, the omission of the word "him" leads to speculation about whether Lo-ruhamah was the daughter of Hosea or of one of Gomer's lovers.
 James Luther Mays, however, argues that the failure to mention Hosea's paternity is "hardly an implication" of Gomer's adultery.

 Fourth, a son is born to Gomer.
 It is questionable whether this child was Hosea's, for God commands that his name be Lo-ammi (לֹא־עַמִּי).
 The child bore a shame-laden name to show that the Northern Kingdom would also be shamed, for its people would no longer be known as God's people.
 In other words, the Northern Kingdom had been rejected by God.